 A wide range of item types can be suggested.

-It is simple to convert an existing method to parallel processing [6].
+It is simple to convert an existing method to parallel processing6.
 Figure 1 shows three stages of the recommended system as given below.

 Fig1.
 Recommendation System.

-There are two primary points of view when it comes to making recommendations: (a) content-based, in which users are recognized by attempting to identify their key characteristics; and (b) CF, in which one can take advantage of the fact that people who had common interests in the past might even agree on one‘s tastes in the future [5].
+There are two primary points of view when it comes to making recommendations: (a) content-based, in which users are recognized by attempting to identify their key characteristics; and (b) CF, in which one can take advantage of the fact that people who had common interests in the past might even agree on one‘s tastes in the future5.

 Collaborative Filtering

 CF has emerged as one of the most important methods for developing tailored recommender systems because of its precision and scalability.
-The core function of CF is to deduce the preferences of users based on the activity data of both the users themselves and other users [7].
+The core function of CF is to deduce the preferences of users based on the activity data of both the users themselves and other users7.
 CF uses user ratings and comments to determine whether or not to display material to a certain user.
 There are two primary classes of recommendation strategies for recommending data: content-based recommendation and CF recommendation approaches.
 This layer processes data on the production logistics sent from the intelligent gateway layer, including data verification, filtering, fusion, categorization, analysis, and other processing activities.
-To accomplish the value-added use of mass production logistics data[8].
+To accomplish the value-added use of mass production logistics data8.
 The most common approach to recommending is CF. There might be two main categories of CF, namely, those based on the items themselves and those based on the people who use them.
 Discovering a group of people who have similar interests to the current users is the goal of user-based CF. Item-based CF, which is focused on item similarity, is often estimated by analyzing user behavior.
 However, there are significant problems with cold starting and data sparsity. problems with informational "cold starts" and conventional methods' lack of detail.
 As more information is gathered from the internet, such as text, images, and tag data, which includes specialized demand data and detailed project information, this risk might be reduced.
 Using a person's past choices and the opinions of other individuals with similar tastes, a CF method might offer new items to the user or assess the items/usefulness hotels for the user.
 In a typical CF setup, there will be m user lists U=u1,u2,…,umand n item lists.
 I=i1,i2,…,in.
-The set of things on which each user u i has commented is designated by Iui.
+The set of things on which each user u I have commented is designated by Iui.
 An open rating, usually a numerical scale, is one way in which users might express their thoughts, but ratings can also be derived inferentially from user behavior such as purchasing behavior, time spent on site, and even connecting behavior.
-Note that if anyone write that Iui⊆I, then Iui might be a collection of zero elements.
-For a key user, Ua⊆I also referred to as the active agent, the goal of a CF process is to determine an item's probability, and this likelihood may take one of two forms [9].
+Note that if anyone writes that Iui⊆I, then Iui might be a collection of zero elements.
+For a key user, Ua⊆I also referred to as the active agent, the goal of a CF process is to determine an item's probability, and this likelihood may take one of two forms9.

 Recommendation: It provides a list of the top N hotels according to the user's overall satisfaction with each establishment Ir⊂I. Ir⊆Iua=ϕ must include on the suggested list both things and hotels that the present consumer has not previously bought.
-In certain circles, it is also referred to as a Top-N recommendation method interface [10].
+In certain circles, it is also referred to as a Top-N recommendation method interface10.